An Early Educator’s Guide to Objective Observation

 Written observation example

+A written objective observation describes exact physical actions, quotes, and timelines, whereas a subjective observation includes assumptions about a child's emotional state or social skills.
 Below is an example of how to write an observation.
 For starters, begin with your objective observation.

 "Kayla played with the blocks in the corner of the room.
 First, she stacked them on each other until they fell over.
 Then, she picked them up and began stacking them again.
-Finally, after playing with the blocks for 10 minutes, she stood up and sat at the desk to color."
+Finally, after playing with the blocks for ten minutes, she stood up and sat at the desk to color."

 After completing your objective observation, you can write a subjective one in your assessment of what happened.

 "Kayla played with the blocks in the corner of the room because she doesn't socialize well with the other children.
 First, she stacked the blocks on each other until they fell over.
 Then, after they fell, Kayla became visibly frustrated but decided to try again.
+She picked up the blocks and began stacking them again.
+Finally, after playing with the blocks for ten minutes, she excitedly stood up and sat at the desk to color."

 Map out your approach to objective observation